okmoses/text-passives/README.md

 ## Build/run locally
+WARNING DO NOT USE THIS TO BUILD FOR AWS DEPLOYMENT - SEE README IN EVOLVED REPO

 This build uses en_core_web_md.
 Its also possible to use en_core_web_lg but note that the en_core_web_lg trained model is over 700MB, so you may need to increase docker resource allocation for build to succeed